Saint Catherine, Egypt: Culture and population

 Wishing rocks are boulders, usually a short distance from the main paths, with a flat top.
 According to local legend, if one throws a pebble and it stays on the top, one's wish will come true.

 Planned growth

 According to the governmental plans, the population of the city is expected to increase from 4,603 to 17,378 in 2017.
 3,031 (75.1%) of Saint Catherine's population is formed of Jebeliya Bedouins, while the rest are Egyptians, Greeks, Russians and western Europeans.
-Assuming a natural growth rate of 3% by 2017, the Bedouin population would become a minority in Saint Catherine, dropping to 36% of the total population if Egyptian Ministry of Planning targets are achieved.
+Assuming a natural growth rate of 3% by 2017, the Bedouin population would become a minority in Saint Catherine, dropping to 36% of the total population if the Egyptian Ministry of Planning targets are achieved.

 Demographic breakdown

 The population of Saint Catherine by settlement, according to a survey carried out by St Katherine Protectorate in 1998: